 - Layering cardboard inside the box gives them more to play with and makes it last a bit longer.
-Cut out 2 door ways in the box, this adds a fun element to it and also stops the bunny from overheating if he is gnawing/scratching away for a long time inside the box.
+Cut out 2 door ways in the box to add a fun element to it.

 - Connect smaller cardboard boxes to the entrance of larger ones to make it more interesting and so they have 2 levels to jump around on.

 - Supermarkets will be happy to provide you with cardboard boxes.
 Some supermarkets stock their boxes at the end of the tills if you needed one to help with your shopping.
 Some garden centres also keep a large stock of cardboard boxes handy.